-Equity Bank is the leading inclusive banking group in East Africa with over 10 million customer accounts and nearly $4 billion in assets.
+Equity Bank is the leading inclusive banking group in East Africa with over 10 million customer accounts and more than $9 billion in assets.
 Listed on the Nairobi Securities Exchange and the Uganda Securities Exchange.

 Equity Bank is also leading in financial innovation and was the first Kenyan bank to introduce EMV compliant ATM cards.
 It has played a leading role in championing agency banking in Kenya and continues to demystify banking by taking financial services to the door steps of citizens in Kenya, Uganda, Rwanda, Tanzania, South Sudan, and the Democratic Republic of Congo.
 In 2015, it launched a new mobile payment and banking platform for its customers, providing easier access to also small loans.

 The unveiling of this new mobile platform is part of our 30-year journey of promoting financial inclusion.
 The company aims to increase the number of Kenyans with access to banking services to 90 percent and aboveDr.
 James Mwangi, ceo of Equity bank group

 Equity Bank aims to transform the lives and livelihoods of people in East Africa socially and economically by providing modern and inclusive financial services.
 The bank is one of the few banks globally that has succeeded in developing a scalable, technology-driven business model for efficient, high quality service delivery to the mass market in a developing country.

 Equity Bank has a strong focus on women and youth, and provides adapted products and training programmes for both groups, including financial literacy training and entrepreneurship programs.
 Women are on the bank’s Board of Directors and in its top management team.